 When you create a script and attach it to a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary, the script appears in the GameObject’s InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+See in Glossary, the script appears in the GameObject’s InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

-See in Glossary when you save them in your project.
+See in Glossary become components when you save them in your project.

 In technical terms, any script you make compiles as a type of component, so the Unity Editor treats your script like a built-in component.
 You define the members of the script to be exposed in the Inspector, and the Editor executes whatever functionality you’ve written.

 Read more about creating and using scripts in the Scripting section of this User Manual.